wesselsga/wesselsga.github.io/_posts/2017-04-25-ffmpeg-cookbook.md

 ---

-### 4. Convert several videos in a directory to another format (Windows batch) ###
+### 4. Convert several videos in a directory to another format ###

 The following searches for all .avi files in a directory and converts them to H.264 in an MP4 container.
+(Windows .BAT file)

 ```Batchfile
 @echo off